bureson/nn-compass/scenes/dilemma2.md

 Consider talking more openly to Hanne about your different preferences and discuss ways to work together around these.
 This is a dilemma of balancing your own authenticity as a manager with your team members' needs, awareness of own and others' emotions, and providing sincere feedback.

-# Outcome

-You experienced a positive effect in output (+2) but it costed some in Lilly's engagement (-1) as you spent some time convincing Lilly to accept (-1 on yourself-new)

 # Choice